zhumingpassional/RLSolver/README.md

 - we use __vmap__ (one GPU) or __pmap__ (multiple GPUs) to push the map into PyTorch operations, effectively vectorizing those operations.

+For example, we calculate the objective values of states over all parallel environments, and the codes are as follows:
 ```
 from torch import vmap
 batched_obj = vmap(obj)
-objs = batched_obj(states) # calculate the objective values of states over all parallel environments
+objs = batched_obj(states)
 ```

 # Sampling Efficiency of GPU-based Massively Parallel Environments